Y0ngg4n/org-auto-export-pandoc/README.md

 #+auto-export-pandoc: to-markdown
 ```

-You can add the tag muliple times to export to multiple formats: E.g.:
+You can add the tag muliple times to export to multiple formats:

 ``` elisp
 #+auto-export-pandoc: to-markdown